reinarpg/reinarpg-server/docs/README.md

 ## World generation

 There are several modules than can be used to generate the world.
-The default one is called diamond-square
+The default one is called reinarpg-square

 * [node-voxel-worldgen](https://github.com/mhsjlw/node-voxel-worldgen): a voxel world generator written in Rust, compatible with flying-squid and allows basic minecraft-like generation including caves.
-* [diamond-square](https://github.com/PrismarineJS/diamond-square): a diamond square minecraft generation.
+* [reinarpg-square](https://github.com/PrismarineJS/reinarpg-square): a diamond square minecraft generation.
 * superflat: a superflat worldgen with configurable blocks and biome.

 To install a world generation, all you have to do is npm install it and then change the generation option in settings.json.